-1. Election of all the members of the Company's Board of FOR ALL NOMINEES WITHHOLD AUTH for all nomi Directors. [] [] For, except vote withheld from the following nominee((s).
-Nominees: Thomas P. Mac Mahon, Jean-Luc Belingard, Wendy E. Lar Jr., James B. Powell, M.D., David B. Skinner, M.D. ar ne, Robert E. FOR AGAINST ABSTAIN 2.
+1. Election of all FOR ALL WITHHOLD AUTHORITY

+the members of the NOMINEES for all nominees

+Company's Board of Directors. [] []

+For, except vote withheld from the following nominee(s).

+Nominees: Thomas P. Mac Mahon, Jean-Luc Belingard, Wendy E. Lane, Robert E. Mittelstaedt, Jr., James B. Powell, M.D., David B. Skinner, M.D. and Andrew G. Wallace, M.D.

+FOR AGAINST ABSTAIN 2.
 Approval of the Amendment to the Laboratory Corporation of America Holdings Certificate of Incorporation [] [] [] 3.
-Approval of the Amendment to the Laboratory Corporation of America Holdings 1995 Non-Employee Director Stock Plan [] [] [] 4.
-Ratification of the appointment of PricewaterhouseCoopers LLP as Laboratory Corporation of America Holdings' independent accountants for 2001. [] [] [] SHAREHOLDER NAME AND ADDRESS Signature(s) Date:
+Approval of the Amendment to the Laboratory Corporation of America Holdings 1995 Non-Employee Director Stock Plan [] [] [] Ratification of the appointment of PricewaterhouseCoopers LLP as Laboratory Corporation of America Holdings' independent accountants for 2001. [] [] [] SHAREHOLDER NAME AND ADDRESS

+Signature(s) Date: